Thank you for considering joining the gallery of Art in Giving.

 - pediatric cancer researchers to obtain critical funding.

-Art in Giving has been able to secure a few clients including Sanofi/Genzyme, Alexandria Real Estate, Equity Office, BioMed Realty, MassBio Technology Council, Harvard Pilgrim Heath Care, Raymond James and Associates, Microsoft Cambridge, Harvard Medical School, Sherin and Lodgen LLP,The Beal Companies, National Development, The Davis Companies, Sotheby Gibson Real Estate, Wellesley Bank and many individuals.
+Art in Giving has been able to secure a few clients including Sanofi/Genzyme, Alexandria Real Estate, Equity Office, BioMed Realty, MassBio Technology Council, Pfizer, Harvard Pilgrim Heath Care, Raymond James and Associates, Microsoft Cambridge, Harvard Medical School, Sherin and Lodgen LLP,The Beal Companies, Wellesley Bank and many individuals.
 Please note that one of our value propositions is to target funds that are not solely philanthropic.
 Art in Giving’s business model should not take away funds from other philanthropies supported in the past by these organizations.
 Our target funds come from recognition budgets and facility management and art budgets.

 To date, Art in Giving issued close to 100 gift certificates.
 The Gift Certificate gives honorees the opportunity to experience a cultural journey in their selection of a piece of art that feels special to them.
 In addition to the honor, fifty percent of the proceeds are donated to a public charitable 501(c)(3) foundation dedicated to funding research grants to find a cure for pediatric cancer and programs to help families cope with childhood cancer, The Rachel Molly Markoff Foundation www.rachelmollymarkofffoundation.org